amyoccodingwaves/amyoccodingwaves.github.io/index.md

 Add the code snippet above to the CSS panel in JSFiddle and observe the changes in the Result Panel after clicking 'Run'.

+So lets do this!

-# JAVASCRIPT
+# JAVASCRIPT and an API

-Bringing our focus to the bottom right hand panel of our JSFiddle, the Javascript file is where we will go and fetch all the Weather data.
-To get data from a server you need an API.
+Bringing our focus to the bottom right hand panel of our JSFiddle, our javascript will go here.

 Sound the trumpets 🎺🎺🎺🎺🎺 - this is the important part of our tutorial today 🥳.

+This is where we will go and fetch all the Weather data.
+To data from a server, you need an API.

-If there is one place to keep our attention and switch on it's here.
-The HTML and CSS offer us the structure and styling but the Javascript will handle all the action.
+If there is one place to keep our attention and switch on - it's here.
+The HTML and CSS offer us the structure and styling but the javascript will handle all the action.
+And the big take away from today is understanding what an API is.

-Working with Javascript offers you hands on, relevant coding experience, along with getting your head around what an API is, set's you up with industry relevant experience.
-We hope that you leave the workshop today with a positive introduction to this.
+Working with Javascript offers you hands on, relevant coding experience, along with getting your head around what an API is.
+This set's you up with industry relevant experience.
+We hope that you leave the workshop today with a positive introduction to what an API is.

 This Weather project will introduce the fundementals of javascript and to integrating an API in your project.
-Let's get into it!
+So let's get into it....

 ## What is Javascript?

 JavaScript is a language that allows you to implement features on web pages.
 As mentioned above, it is where the action happens - where we create and control the content of our web page.
+This is known as responding to events (clicks, keystrokes etc.) to fetch and display data from external sources, and update content in real-time.
 Think about anything that moves, refreshes or changes on your screen.
 We will demonstrate this in our Weather app.

 ## Let's learn Javascript